 Students in this course will explore regional wildlife ecology and conduct field investigations to better understand and conserve local ecoregions and wildlife.
 Participants will be exposed to observational and experimental approaches and will practice field investigation techniques that can provide rigorous, engaging inquiry experiences for students.
 Student-conducted investigations will be used to contribute to local ecological knowledge by describing natural systems, noting differences in habitats, and identifying environmental trends and issues.
 These methods align with the broader range of contemporary field science practices of national and state science standards, which more typically focus on laboratory science methods.

-Offered at Woodland Park Zoo, Seattle.
-(In 2014 - San Diego Zoo Global.)
+Offered at Woodland Park Zoo, Seattle and San Diego Zoo Global.

 Humans and wildlife both face the same environmental challenges, but nature adapts to its situations in sustainable ways.
 Biomimicry is a revolutionary new science that seeks out nature’s best practices and adapts those designs for human use.
 Participants in this course will explore the ways in which humans can (and do) emulate systems and designs found in nature to create materials, medicines, social systems, computers and so much more.
 Students will fine tune their observation skills and complete a design challenge using nature as their guide.
 Through this course, students will develop their observation and collaboration skills and will acquire research experience in the Life Sciences, e.g., on such topics as the principles of ecophysiology, form and function of organismal adaptations, phenotypic and behavioral plasticity, and maintenance of homeostasis.
 They will think critically and scientifically about the ways in which nature can benefit humankind through technological inspiration and solutions to environmental problems.
 Students will apply what they have learned as they develop curricula and create design challenges for professional use.